milkyway8/Front_End_Bootcamp/Bootcamp_notes.md

 ---

 **c.
 Install a text editor:** due to the fact that we would need to write code at some point, is useful to employ a text editor instead of an IDE.
+There are a huge variety of text editors who offer and excihibit different characteristics some of them are: atom, sublime, brackets.
+We particularly use brackets.

+---

+**d.
+Install node.js:** Node.js is a JavaScript runtime build on Chrome's V8 engine.It uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.
+We install the Windows 6.11.0 version.